sameerahmahmood/if1-sum1-task1/README.md

 From there, one is able to access and run the python file which includes the program itself.

 ### Coding Standards
-The next aprt of this document outlnies coding standards which are a set of practices and guidelines one follows to ensure the highest quality code and consistency.
+The next part of this document outlnies coding standards which are a set of practices and guidelines one follows to ensure the highest quality code and consistency.
 Below are some examples of general coding standards:
 #### Naming Conventions
 For this section, naming conventions will be dicussed specifically for things like variables and functions.
 For variables, snake_case is the main naming convention I used for example the variable that stores how many equations to solve "total_eqs".
-The word "total" is self-explanotory.
-Then I attached an underscore after it and a shortened word for equation called "eqs" which leads onto the next point.
+The word "total" is self-explanatory.
+Then I attached an underscore after it and a shortened word for equation called "eqs" to improve readability.
+This convention also applied to function names.
 I tried to implement descriptive names and verb phrases for my variables and function names.
-Some variable examples include:
+Some examples include:
 - user_score
 - user_answer
 - missing_var
 - operator
-In terms of functions were:
+Function name examples:
 - generate_components
 - construct_equation
 - format_equation
 - check_user_score
 #### Program Flow

-#### Error Handling
+Next I will discuss the structure of the program i.e. how each step is executed.
+The program flow is sectioned into phases:
+1. Program startup
+The program will firstly greet the user with a welcome message.
+In the main function, it will  prompt the user to input how many equations they would like to solve.
+Whilst doing so, it will validate their response ensuring that the input is positive, not over the equation limit and/or any other invalid inputs.
+If the input happens to invalid, the user is simply re-prompted.
+Other things like their score and streak as well as timer will be initialised.
+Main function inputs:
+- total_eqs
+- user_answer
+Main function outputs:
+- current streak of the user
+- user's final score
+- user's time taken during the quiz
+-
+2. Generating the equation randomly
+The next stage includes a function called 'generate_function' randomly generating each of the components (operand1,operand2 and operator) from the random import statement.
+If division is to be selected, I decided that the second number to be generated i.e. operand2 be a factor of the first number (operand1) resulting in whole numbers for the sake of simplicity.

+3. Constructing the equation
+After generating the components, the next step is the creation of the equation, ensuring that it is valid using the 'construct_function'.
+At this point the program will use those randomly generated numbers from the prior function to construct a simple equation.
+It will also calculate the result of the equation i.e. the produced output.
+After this, instead of having lots of code in what function, I returned calling the function 'format_equation' whilst still inside the 'construct_equation' function in order to improve modularity.
+Inputs:
+- operand1
+5. Formatting the equation
+Subsequently, the equation needs to be formatted which done with the use of the 'format_equation' function as mentioned above.
+This stage is necessary as it handles how the equation is going to look like for the user.
+It does this by randomly hiding one part of the equation and assigning it as a 'missing_var' variable.
+This variable contains the value the user is going to attempt to solve.

+6. Check the user score and streak

 #### New and Existing Features
+Existing features

+New features
+1.
-### Testing and Validation
+#### Testing and Validation

-### Considerations
+#### Considerations

+1. Simple and easy to use
+2. Modularity
+3. Readability

+#### Future Enhancements
+- User choice in the operation type for example: Addition, Multiplication, Division, Subtraction or all
+- Highest streak tracker: In the future its possible to check your highest streak out of all of the users session
+- GUI: A Graphical User Interface for easier navigation and potential mobile application development